 One of the biggest challenges data migration teams face is unclear requirements.
 This can lead to misunderstandings and miscommunication between the data migration team and the business stakeholders.

 To avoid this, it is important to have a clear and concise requirements document that outlines all the data that needs to be migrated, the mapping of the data, the data quality requirements, and the timeline for the project.

 Another common challenge in data migration is the lack of data governance.
 This can lead to data quality issues and data security risks.
 To avoid this, it is important to have a data governance plan in place before starting the project.

 The data governance plan should outline the roles and responsibilities of the data migration team, the data quality standards, and the data security procedures.

 6- Lack of documentation

-Lack of documentation is another common challenge, especially when migrating data from legacy systems.
+Lack of documentation is another common challenge and full of risks if not solved, especially when migrating data from legacy systems.
 Without documentation, it can be difficult to understand the data and how it should be migrated.
 To overcome this, it is important to work with the people who created the legacy system and get as much documentation.

 7- Complex data structures

-Another common challenge is dealing with complex data structures.
+Another common challenge is dealing with complex data structures that need to be solved.
 This can be a problem when migrating data from one system to another, as the data may not fit into the new system’s structure.